Skip to Main Content

 How does this relate to superannuation?

-If you are a member of an Industry SuperFund, and you feel it is worth being risk averse, then you can choose a more conservative or defensive investment package
+If you are a member of an Industry SuperFund, and you feel it is worth being risk averse, then you can choose a more conservative or defensive investment package.
+An advisor from your Industry SuperFund may be able to help you by recommending an investment mix that meets your risk profile.

 What are low-risk investments?